BA.INTL - International Studies

 The Major: The major is structured with courses in three categories: core courses that provide the tools to develop interdisciplinary thinking and research, global perspectives courses that connect diverse themes using an international frame, and courses based on a regional or thematic track allowing students to delve deeper into a specific area of interest.
 During their early coursework, students completing the major identify an individual theme, which they develop and refine as a focus for study in later courses and study abroad.

-Requirements for a major: Eleven courses, study abroad (one semester or equivalent), foreign language (at least one semester beyond the college's language requirement), and a required senior project (INTL 490).
+Requirements for a major: Eleven courses, study abroad (one semester or equivalent), language training (non-English), and a required senior project (INTL 490).
 The courses are divided into three groups:

 Study Abroad: Majors must complete at least a full semester of study abroad.
 If the student selected a regional track, the study abroad semester must be in their selected geographical region of study.
-The content of the study abroad courses should be taught from the perspective of the host country or region.
+The content of the study abroad courses needs to be taught from the perspective of the host country or region.
 Students are advised to take at least one course focused on the region's contemporary situation.
 At a minimum, students must have their major approved and complete introductory courses and INTL 230 prior to studying abroad.
+International students and U.S. citizens who spent most of their lives abroad are exempt from the study abroad requirement.

 Regional Track Courses: Majors who select a geographical region take a total of four courses, ideally including at least one course from each of the three categories 1) history, social science and science; 2) language; and 3) culture: religion, literature, and fine arts.
 Approved courses taught on campus are listed below.
 Additional courses, including special topics courses of appropriate content, may be approved by the international studies director.
 Study abroad courses may also fulfill this requirement.